Question

 Resume Experts • 10+ Years Experience

-Instead of using the word awarded, use action verbs that show how you actively achieved excellence and earned recognition.
-When writing a resume, consider verbs that highlight your proactive efforts, leadership, and measurable contributions that led to recognition.
+Instead of using the word awarded, consider action verbs that showcase how you actively pursued excellence, exceeded expectations, or delivered exceptional results.
+When writing a resume, think about the specific actions and achievements that led to your recognition.

-I've compiled some powerful synonyms you can use instead of "awarded" that will make your achievements stand out to recruiters and hiring managers.
-Each alternative shows a more active, results-driven approach to describing your accomplishments.
+I've compiled some powerful synonyms you can use instead of Awarded that will make your achievements stand out and better communicate your professional impact to potential employers.

 Better Alternatives to Use Instead